mozhgans/Error-analysis-of-concept-embedding-Approaches/README.md

 #Error-analysis-of-concept-embedding-Approaches

-This project aims to model and analyzing the errors of text embedding approaches--word embedding in particular-- for the task of disambiguation in NLP; including WSD and Wikification tasks.
+This project aims to model and analyze the errors of text embedding approaches--word embedding in particular-- for the task of disambiguation in NLP; including WSD and Wikification tasks.

+This work is presented in chapter 2 of Mozhgan's thesis.

 resources: